trondr/FiveChecks/README.md

 # FiveChecks

-FiveChecks measure compliance items (such as free disk space, pending reboot, system uptime, missing updates) at an hourly rate and write result to file system.
+FiveChecks measures compliance items (such as free disk space, pending reboot, system uptime, missing updates) at an hourly rate and writes the result to disk.

 The result is checked on login and unlock of workstation and toast notifications are shown to the user when measurements are not within compliance range.